Saint James, Trinidad and Tobago: Tourism activity

+Religion

 "Where Belmont's settlement was African in origin, in St. James, the city's most westerly suburb, the influence was decidedly East Indian.
-St. James too was a sugarcane estate, and the workers there were largely East Indians who arrived in Trinidad as indentured laborers The streets of St. James bear witness to its earliest inhabitants with names such as Delhi, Bombay, Calcutta, Benares, Ganges, and so on.
+St. James too was a sugarcane estate, and the workers there were largely East Indians who arrived in Trinidad as indentured laborers.
+The streets of St. James bear witness to its earliest inhabitants with names such as Delhi, Bombay, Calcutta, Benares, Ganges, and so on.

 St. James is mecca for the annual Hosay Festival, when it is possible to hear classical tassa drumming, as small effigies of mosques parade through the streets. ...
 Each year Hosay is celebrated in a different calendar month as the remembrance is based on a date in a lunar month which has less days than the calendar month.

 There is a Muslim mosque located on the Western Main Road in St. James, near to Subway restaurant at 2016.
 There is also one located on Mucurapo Road, opposite to the Mucurapo Cemetery and in close proximity to the Mucurapo East and West schools.

 A Hindu temple is located on Ethel Street, which is located in close proximity to Panka Street."